HarshitAnkare/banking-application/README.md

 <br>

 Features:<br>
-1.Account Creation: Users can create a bank account by providing their name, account number, and initial balance.<br>
+1. Account Creation: Users can create a bank account by providing their name, account number, and initial balance.<br>
-2.Deposit: Account holders can deposit funds into their accounts.<br>
+2. Deposit: Account holders can deposit funds into their accounts.<br>
-3.Withdrawal: Account holders can withdraw funds from their accounts, provided they have sufficient balance.<br>
+3. Withdrawal: Account holders can withdraw funds from their accounts, provided they have sufficient balance.<br>
-4.Balance Check: Users can check the balance of their accounts.<br>
+4. Balance Check: Users can check the balance of their accounts.<br>